link to page 1 link to page 2

 allied forces.

- The Satellite Communications (SATCOM) Projects
+Satellite Communications (SATCOM) Projects

-provide SATCOM in three capability areas: strategic
+provide SATCOM in three capability areas: s

 provides Nuclear Command, Control, and

-Communications (NC3); protected enables tactical
+protected enables tactical

 communications in contested environments; and